pragsrv/Elite-Dashboard/README.md

 ## Features

+- **Responsive Layout**: Widgets automatically fill available space with well-defined gaps and margins, adapting to any screen size.
 - **Dark Mode**: Toggle between light and dark themes for comfortable viewing.
+All widgets and text invert colors for accessibility.
 - **To-Do List**: Add, complete, and delete tasks to manage your daily activities.
 - **Weather Widget**: Get real-time weather updates for any city using a weather API.
+Placeholder and results adapt to dark mode.
 - **Latest News**: Stay updated with the latest headlines fetched from NewsAPI.org.
+News content and loading/error states adapt to dark mode.
 - **Image Gallery**: Upload, view, and delete images in a beautiful grid layout.
+Deletion is instant and reliable.
-- **Calculator**: Perform basic arithmetic operations with a stylish calculator.
+- **Calculator**: Perform basic arithmetic operations with a stylish calculator, including keyboard support.
 - **Random Quotes**: Get inspired with a new motivational quote at the click of a button.
-- **Currency Converter**: Convert between major world currencies with live exchange rates.
+- **Currency Converter**: Convert between major world currencies with live exchange rates from ExchangeRate-API.
 - **Pomodoro Timer**: Boost productivity with a customizable Pomodoro timer and digital clock.
+Includes notification support.
+- **Accessibility Improvements**: Most form elements have labels and accessible names.
+Color contrast is improved in dark mode.

 ## Demo